Back to Blog

 Coroot if your infrastructure is mostly Kubernetes, you want continuous observability with service maps, and you prefer open source.
 It’s also free to self-host, which matters if budget is the constraint.

-SuperTerminal if your infrastructure includes traditional servers, you want AI to read logs and reason about root cause, and you want investigation to start from an SSH terminal.
+BitSentry Desktop if your infrastructure includes traditional servers, you want AI to read logs and reason about root cause, and you want investigation to run from your own machine.

 Both if you have a mixed environment.
 Coroot watches the containerized services.
-SuperTerminal investigates the VMs and bare metal when something goes wrong that eBPF doesn’t explain.
+BitSentry Desktop investigates the VMs and bare metal when something goes wrong that eBPF doesn’t explain.

 Free while in beta.
-Uses your SSH config and your own AI keys.
+Runs on your machine and uses your own AI provider.
 Set it up in 5 minutes.

-Uses your existing SSH config and your own AI keys.
+Uses your existing access and your own AI keys.
 Set up in under 5 minutes.

 Tags